-C. Homework assignment 12%: there will be 4 Group HWs, each worth 3%.
+C. Homework assignment 16%: there will be 4 Group HWs, each worth 4%.

-- Stacy will send out announcements about the assignment of groups and the way of submitting HWs.
+- Sophie will send out announcements about the assignment of groups and the way of submitting HWs.
 Late HWs will not be accepted. - Free riding is not allowed.
 If you don't join the discussion of HWs, other members of group have the right to submit HW without your permission, then your HW score will be 0.
 In addition, at the end of the semester, there will be peer evaluations from your group-mates.
-If you have little contribution in the discussions, which will be reflected through low peer ratings, your HW grades will be discounted.

-D. Performance through the curriculum
+If you have little contribution in the discussions, which will be reflected through low peer ratings, your HW grades will be discounted. - D. Performance through the curriculum 4%.

 Your active participation is crucial for this class.
-Zoom automatically records the participants' online time for each session.
-You can miss up to two classes without any excuses.
+You can miss up to SIX classes without any excuses.
 But if you miss more classes without valid excuses sent to me, the teaching team will deduct points from the participation grades proportionally at the end of the semester.
+We do not take attendance on September 2, so in total you need to attend at least 19 lectures (26-1-6) to get the full 4%.